Discover Alameda History Icons

 Location: Along Alameda at the Chase St seating area

-History: The Peterson family could be called the superheroes of the tough breed of farmers who came to Lakewood early in the 20th century.
-Swedish immigrant Frank Peterson arrived in Colorado in 1891 and worked as a miner in Georgetown and Silver Plume for several years.
-He returned to Sweden around 1900 where he married and came back to America in 1905 to avoid the Swedish military draft.
-In January 1907 Frank and his wife Amanda bought the five- acre Smith Farm just north of West Bayaud and Depew along with a farmhouse, farm buildings and equipment.
-He quickly set about improving the property and acquired adjoining land as it became available.
-In 1915 he bought 40 acres at the NW corner of Sheridan and Alameda.
+History: Swedish immigrant Frank Peterson arrived in Colorado in 1891 and worked as a miner for several years.
+In January 1907 Frank and his wife Amanda bought the five-acre Smith Farm just north of W. Bayaud and Depew.
 Ultimately, the Peterson Ranch covered the entire area along Alameda from Sheridan west to Harlan and north to West First Avenue.
-The early years of mining took a severe toll on Frank Peterson’s health.
-He suffered from miner’s consumption or black lung disease and passed away in 1926.
+Frank Peterson suffered from miners’ consumption or black lung disease from his mining days and passed away in 1926.
 The Peterson family continued to raise crops and livestock on this land until 1954.

 Photo provided by the Lakewood Heritage Center